 Insecticide foggers will knock down adult buffalo gnats, but they will return because they have a very short breeding period.
-The foggers will provide tempory relief, but if that's what you seek you can find the foggers by clicking
+The foggers will only provide tempory relief.

 The buffalo gnat, also known as the black fly or turkey gnat, is a tiny creature that measures no more than 5 mm.
 Even though it is called the black fly, it may also be gray, brown, or even some shades of orange.
 It has a humpback, which is how its name originated.
 The buffalo gnat has clear wings, big eyes, and antennae with eleven segments.